AnoMalNet: Outlier Detection based Malaria Cell Image Classification Method Leveraging Deep Autoencoder: Introduction

 Malaria is a menacing disease that has affected large hordes of people in the past and continues to do the same at present.
 The statistics speak for themselves, 2020 saw a record-breaking estimation of 241 million malaria cases worldwide \cite{b1}.
 Needless to say, it is imperative to work on the remedies for such a deadly disease in order to mitigate the damages inflicted by them.

 Microscopic thick and thin blood smear examinations are the most reliable and routinely used method for disease diagnosis.
 Thin blood smears help identify the species of the parasite causing the infection, whereas thick blood smears help detect the presence of parasites.
 However, the efficiency of this manual analysis method heavily depends on the medical personnel carrying out the tasks, also each diagnosis takes a huge deal of time.
 In the era of automation, where researchers are continuously working on fast and efficient ways of treating malaria, deep learning has been quite popular in terms of the detection and analysis of malaria as discussed in the literature review later on.
-Along with malaria classification, deep learning has held its grip in several research fields such as medical image analysis, natural language processing, audio processing, etc \cite{b2,b3,b4,b5,b6,b7,b8,b9,b10}
+Along with malaria classification, deep learning has held its grip in several research fields such as medical image analysis, natural language processing, and audio processing \cite{b2}-\cite{b10}

 Though deep learning techniques have proved to be handy in the recent past, it is observed that most of these models are heavy and use up a lot of computational power, this is also an issue when we try to deploy these models to mobile or edge devices.
 Additionally, these methods do not exhibit much potential when it comes to solving class imbalance issues.
 To rectify such issues this research work introduces AnoMalNet, an autoencoder-based method for the investigation of malaria in cell tissues that are lighter and capable to solve class imbalance problems in datasets.

-In this research the following contributions are made: \begingroup \setstretch{0.0} \begin{itemize} \item An anomaly detection-based approach which is built upon autoencoders for the investigation of malaria in cell tissues that deals with class imbalance issues has been introduced. \item The proposed model outperforms state-of-the-art models like VGG16, Resnet50, MobileNetV2, and LeNet. \item Comparative analysis with other published methods has been provided. \end{itemize} \endgroup
+In this research the following contributions are made: \begin{itemize}[topsep=0.3ex, itemsep=0.3ex, parsep=0.2ex, leftmargin=2ex] \item[-] An anomaly detection-based approach which is built upon autoencoders for the investigation of malaria in cell tissues that deals with class imbalance issues has been introduced. \item[-] The proposed model outperforms state-of-the-art models like VGG16, Resnet50, MobileNetV2, and LeNet. \item[-] Comparative analysis with other published methods has been provided. \end{itemize}